Virginia erects first historical marker for lynching victim

 CHARLES CITY, Va. — Virginia has installed its first historical marker to commemorate the lynching of a black man.

-The Richmond Times-Dispatch reports that the maker was installed on Sunday in Charles City outside of Richmond.
+The Richmond Times-Dispatch reports that the marker was installed on Sunday in Charles City, outside of Richmond.
 It marks the death of 43-year-old Isaac Brandon in 1892.

 The father of eight was seized by a mob from the Charles City County courthouse jail and hanged from a nearby tree.
 Brandon was accused of attacking a white woman but was never charged and never had a trial.